 Barney Smith is a polymath and Smart Society Leader with particular expertise in Sustainable Development, Innovation, Technology and Executive Leadership.

 Barney has held many senior roles in the public and private sectors: as a Commercial and Digital Director (including as CIO of a UK Government Department), Major Programmes Director, interim CEO and as a Non-Executive Director for a Digital Innovation Agency.
-He has led major change and business growth programmes, a strategic ICT outsource (£450m TCO) and has mentored small businesses and social enterprise startups.
+He has led major change and business growth programmes, Smart City Projects, a strategic ICT outsource (£450m TCO) and has mentored small businesses and social enterprise startups.

 With a deep understanding of the application of technology to transform places, organisations and peoples’ lives, for example through the application of 5G, Barney has been a regular panel member and speaker at conferences internationally spanning Smart Cities, Smart Health, Industry 4.0, Future Society and Infrastructure Investment.
 Barney has advised national and international institutions including the UK Cabinet Office, EU Commission and OECD over the past two decades.